amitxv/PC-Tuning/docs/physical-setup.md

 - Repaste GPU due to often inadequate factory application of thermal paste, replace the stock fans and thermal pads with higher quality ones

-- Consider replacing the stock PSU fan and connect it to a motherboard fan header or hub
+- Consider replacing the stock PSU fan and connecting it to a motherboard fan header or hub

 ## Minimize Interference